yuki-t-2019/algorithm-study-guide/README.md

 ### Heap
 A heap is a specialized tree-based data structure that satisfies the heap property.
 In a max heap, the value of each node is greater than or equal to the values of its children.
 A max heap ensures that the parent node is always greater than or equal to its child nodes, making it useful for efficiently retrieving the maximum element.
 Heaps are commonly used to implement priority queues.
 They are commonly implemented using binary trees.

+**Note:**
+While these algorithms are implemented for educational purposes, many of them are available in standard libraries of various programming languages.
+For practical applications, it is recommended to use these libraries for optimized and well-tested implementations.

 ## Usage
 ### Using a simple Script:
 ```